myfriendsloveme/myfriendsloveme.github.io/index.md

 ## May 20, 2019
+### Mental Pain: 0 Physical Pain: 2.0 Sleep Hours: 1:00 AM ~ 9:00 AM

+[3:03 PM] I am suffering from severe allergies that have left me completely disoriented for a week.
+It's insane.
+I can't open my eyes in the morning, and when I take any medication, I just pass out.
+This has been an unfortunate waste of time for me.
+Very unfortunate.

+## May 20, 2019
 ### Mental Pain: 0 Physical Pain: 2.0 Sleep Hours: 12:00 PM ~ 8:00 AM

 [5:58 PM] Lazy, stressful day